-Orbital cellulitis is an infection around the eye.
-It affects the muscles and soft tissues around the eye.
+Orbital cellulitis is an infection.
+It affects the muscles and tissues around the eye.

-It is a serious problem that will need treatment.
-If it is not treated, it can lead to blindness and nerve damage of the face.
+If not treated, it can lead to blindness and nerve damage in the face.

 |Eyeball in Orbit|